Public Service Act 2020

 You could also call this:

-If you are a public service employee and your job is ending because it is no longer needed, you might not get a redundancy payment.
-This can happen if you are offered another job in the State services before your current job ends.
+If you are a public service employee and your job is ending because of redundancy, you might not get a redundancy payment.
+This can happen if you get another job in the State services before your current job ends.
 The new job must start at the same time your current job ends, or very soon after.
-The new job must also have the same or better terms and conditions, including what happens if you are made redundant again or when you retire.
-You will also not get a redundancy payment if you are offered a different job in the State services that has similar duties and is in a similar location, and you accept it.
+The new job must also have the same or better terms and conditions, including what happens if you are made redundant again or if you get superannuation.
+Your service in the State services must also be treated as if it was continuous, meaning you do not have a break in service.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.